JanMarvin/rstudio-archlinuxpkg/README.md

 README
 =============

-First build and install the PKGBUILD for pandoc.
-It provides what rstudio installs with its dependencies script.
+First (build and) install the dependencies.
+Either from this repo or from Arch/AUR.

-Second build and install rstudio.
-The previously installed package is linked into the build directory.
+Second build and install rstudio desktop/server.

-I will not continue to build rstudio-desktop-git on a regularly basis.
 This PKGBUILD is updated only if I need to and have a free minute.

 Server
 =============